Decontamination of Mutual Contamination Models: Estimators for the Finite Sample Setting

 \subsection{Demixing Mixed Membership Models}

 In this section, we develop a novel estimator that can be used to extend the Demix algorithm to the finite sample case.
-Uniform convergence results typically assume access to i.i.d. samples and are based on the VC inequality \citep{blanchard2010}.
-This inequality says that for each $i \in [L]$, and $\delta >0$, the following holds with probability at least $1 - \delta$:
+Uniform convergence results typically assume access to i.i.d. samples.

-where the \emph{empirical distribution} is given by $\ed{\tilde{P}}_i(S) = \frac{1}{n_i} \sum_{j=1}^{n_i} \ind{X^i_{j} \in S}$.
 The challenge of developing an estimator for Demix is that because of the recursive nature of the Demix algorithm, we cannot assume access to i.i.d. samples to estimate every distribution that arises.
 Nonetheless, we show that uniform convergence of distributions propagates through the algorithm if we employ an estimator of $\kappa^*$ with a known rate of convergence.

 Let $\est{F}$ and $\est{H}$ be estimates of distributions $F$ and $H$, respectively.
 We introduce the following estimator: